letierney/jemison-playbook/docs/introduction/contributing.md

 ### Editing the playbook on your computer
 You may want to ask a developer for help with this.
-Ask in the xxxx channel on slack
+Ask in the [jemison-playbook](https://and-jemison.slack.com/archives/C02CEJ7JP40) channel on slack

 1. Download a code editor such as VS Code, or Atom or (Sublime)[https://www.sublimetext.com/].
 2. Make a new SSH Key or use an existing key.